LGBT YouthLine's referral database is for in-person and/or location-based organizations, collectives, and resources for 2SLGBTQ+ youth in Ontario.

 For more information contact Barbara Urman at 1-866-415-9723 or 905-475-9717

 ConnexOntario provides treatment service information, including contact information, for people experiencing problems with gambling, drugs, alcohol, and/or mental health.
-Our Information Referral Specialists will answer your call, email, or web chat 24/7 from anywhere in Ontario.
-Our referral service offers support, provides education, and is confidential.
+Our System Navigators will answer your call, email, text (247247) or web chat 24/7 from anywhere in Ontario.
+We offer support, provide education, and our service is free and confidential.

 ConnexOntario is reachable by phone at 1-866-531-2600

 or by Chat at https://www.connexontario.ca/Chat

 THIS SERVICE IS NON-QUEER, TRANS & LGBTQ SPECIFIC

 Youthspace.ca is an online chat and text-based crisis and emotional support service for any youth under 30 across Canada!
 We offer non-judgmental listening and help connecting to resources.

 LGBTQ+ youth arts-based drop-in program for ages 12-18.

 Free, physically accessible space, gender-neutral washrooms.